-These clinics are run by two of our doctors for child development checks for babies between six and eight weeks.
+These clinics are run by our doctors for child development checks for babies between six and eight weeks.
 You can arange an appointment by calling the practice.

 Child Immunisation Clinic

-This clinic is run by the practice nurse.
-From the age of two months, all children should commence primary immunisations.
+This clinic is run by our Childhood Immunisation Team: From the age of two months, all children should commence primary immunisations.